dylan-foundry/leveldb-dylan/README.rst

   `melange`_ repo in your ``$PATH``.
 * You must have Google's Snappy library installed.

-See the TODO for a more complete list of issues to be addressed.
+See the TODO.rst for a more complete list of issues to be addressed.

 .. _leveldb: https://code.google.com/p/leveldb/